Mayarinn/BrainTrain2024Storyboards/README.md

 ## About

 This app is designed for practicing mental arithmetic.
-Firstly I'm going to code multiplying tasks, maybe later I add addition and subtraction.
+Firstly I'm going to code multiplication tasks, maybe later I add addition and subtraction.
 This project uses Storyboards.

 ## Difficulty Levels